 The church declared itself to be an Open and Affirming Congregation on June 18, 2006, thereby continuing its long-standing commitment to be a congregation that welcomes all people.
 We celebrated Mission Hills UCC’s Centennial on October 22, 2011.

 The Parent Church

 Our parent church, First Congregational Church, was organized October 10, 1886, and occupied a large brick building built by George Marston in downtown San Diego (6th and A Sts.).
 In 1962, the building was declared unsafe and in 1971 was sold.

 Following a brief association with Plymouth Congregational Church and the consideration of building a new church, the members of First Congregational Church voted to merge with MHCC and use their resources to build the First Congregational Memorial Tower, a senior retirement building on Park Blvd., to give endowments to Pilgrim Pines Camp in Yucaipa, CA, and to fund the Pilgrim Fund, an endowment of the newly merged congregation.

-The Rev. Scott Landis was called to Mission Hills UCC on November 28, 2004.
+The Rev. David Bahr was called to Mission Hills United Church of Christ on October 2021.